To view Booking.com’s supplier’s terms and conditions click here.

 We love the official doormen and bellboys that make a stay like stepping back to Brighton's Regency heyday.

 Deluxe Sea View rooms, decorated in breezy blues and creams, have a balcony with knock-out views along the coast.

 Classic Single, Classic Rooms, Classic Sea View, Deluxe Sea View, Feature Deluxe Sea View, King Suites

 Facilities include: ensuite with bath and shower, Noble Isle toiletries, air-con, iron, hairdryer, Egyptian cotton bed linen, TV with Freeview, free Wi-Fi, luxury bathrobes, tea and coffee facilities

 Food & Drink

-There's something so glamorous about having freshly shucked oysters and chilled Sussex fizz at the bar.
-You can't beat a full-service afternoon tea in the glass-covered Victoria Terrace either, with tiny sandwiches, posh cakes and fresh scones.
+There's something so glam about having freshly shucked oysters and chilled Sussex fizz at the bar.
+You can't beat an afternoon tea in the glass-covered Victoria Terrace either, with tiny sandwiches, posh cakes and fresh scones.